STARFIGHTER! The Iconoclasts

 “Agreed.
 I want to place some ships around this gate or doorway…or whatever it is.
 Is there any way to prevent the conditions that happened a hundred years ago with the Enterprise and Defiant?

 Creighton shook his head, “Admiral, starship shields are far more advanced today.
 That shouldn't happen now.
 There shouldn’t be any power drain or loss on the shields, but that would only be in the event if a ship was dragged through the corridor and another was dragged in close.
-I would keep them back though.”
+But I have two ships coming off the Rhoads within the next few weeks that I’d like to bring up to the Line.”

 “What do we know about this Comet that entered the interspace door?”

-“Nothing," said the Ambassador.
-"Nothing…except that the Montanas scanners detected an Orion warp signature.”
+“Nothing," said Creighton said.
+"Nothing…except that the Montana’s scanners detected an Orion warp signature.”

 “If I promised to make you an Admiral would you come back to work for us, Spock?”
 Destine said.